xmhai/techdoc/architecture/microservice.md

 - Granularity
   DDD and bounded context as first step.
   - Too coarse-grained
-    - Too many responsibilities
+    - Too many responsibilities, everything goes to this microservice.
     - Manages data across a large number of tables
       Use the guideline that a microservice should own no more than three to five tables.
     - Too many test cases
       e.g. hundreds of unit and integration tests
   - Too fine-grained
     - Become a collection of simple CRUD
-    - Heavily interdependent on one another (Chatty Services)
+    - Heavily interdependent on one another (Chatty Services), one user operation requires too many services call.
 ## Communication
 - Synchronous (RESTFul API)
 - ASynchronous